Good Passwords

 What is a good password and how should we advise users

-2. Use a different password for each and every system / service / website you access
+2. Use a different password for every system/service/website you access.

 3. Make passwords as long as possible, complex and difficult to guess

-4. Set a minimum length of at least 12 characters (aligning to Cyber Essentials)
+4. Set a minimum length of at least 12 characters (aligning with Cyber Essentials) if you don't have MFA/2FA enforced or automated-common password blocking (then we are looking for 8+MFA, 8+Automated Common Password Blocking)

-6. Don't ask users to change passwords too often, they will just write them down or make them weaker by incrementing a digit on the end or similar
+6. Don't ask users to change passwords too often; they will write them down or weaken them by incrementing a digit on the end or similar.
+(Note: It has been proven that frequent changing of passwords leads to weaker passwords overall)

-7. Do change them periodically to cover any compromised password which you do not know is compromised (something you lost control of due to a breached site for example, that you haven't realised or been alerted to)
+7. Do change them periodically, if for something critical, to cover any compromised password which you do not know is compromised (something you lost control of due to a breached site, for example, that you haven't realised or been alerted to)

-8. DO enable Multi-Factor (MFA) / Two Factor (2Fa) authentication if its available on every single account (100% enabled and enforced on all cloud-based accounts)
+8. Enable Multi-Factor (MFA) / Two Factor (2Fa) authentication if it is available on every single account (100% enabled and enforced on all cloud-based accounts), and if MFA/2FA isn't available, WHY ARE YOU USING IT?

-How are the above possible, that is really difficult to manage?
+How is the above possible that is really difficult to manage?

 What password manager should I use?

-To be honest, there are absolutely loads available on the market and its impossible for us to check and confirm what is the best one to use.
-You need to determine what is best for your organisation and what services do you need?
+To be honest, there are absolutely loads available on the market, and it's impossible for us to check and confirm which one is the best one to use.
+You need to determine what is best for your organisation and what services you need.

-1. Whilst not acceptable for Cyber Essentials Administrative controls, this is a solution for where services have only a single password option and its shared with a limited number of admins, for example, unique local admin per device.
+1. Whilst not acceptable for Cyber Essentials Administrative controls, this is a solution for services with only a single password option that is shared with a limited number of admins, for example, a unique local admin per device.

 Admin Account Separation / Cloud Services / Multi-Factor Authentication on Cloud

-2. This solution is ideal for users who then cannot see their password, so cannot be asked to type it in anywhere its not already linked, as they never know what it is.
+2. This solution is ideal for users who cannot see their password and cannot be asked to type it in anywhere it's not already linked, as they never know what it is.

-2. Single-Sign-On, using your Active Directory or another Global Authentication directory so users access the password vault with their own, single sign-on, the identity used to access everything else.
+2. Single-Sign-On, using your Active Directory or another Global Authentication directory so users can access the password vault on their own, single sign-on, and the identity used to access everything else.

-4. Device support - what devices will you use the software on and what operating systems as it's no good if the solution doesn't work on all your devices.
+4. Device support—what devices will you use the software on and what operating systems will it run on?
+It's no good if the solution doesn't work on all your devices.

 5. Browser Support - does it integrate into the browsers you use to log securely into websites for you?